-1. 2. is the activation of receptors in the various sense organs is the smallest difference between two stimuli that is detectable 50 percent of the time.
-3. The smallest amount of energy needed for a person to consciously detect a stimulus 50 percent of the time it is present is called · 4.
-The process by why subliminal stimuli act upon the unconscious mind, influencing behavior is called 5. is the tendency of the brain to stop attending to constant, unchanging information.
-6. The tendency of sensory receptor cells to become less responsive to a stimulus that is unchanging This refers to the purity of the color people see and it is called The is a clear membrane that covers the surface of the eye; protects the eye and is the structure that focuses most of the light coming into the eye.
-9. The is another clear structure behind the iris, suspended by 40 muscles; finishes the focusing process begun by the cornea.
-10. The visual sensory receptors found at the back of the retina, responsible for color vision and 11 sharpness of vision are called the The recovery of the eye's sensitivity to visual stimuli in light after exposure to darkness is 11. called 12.
-The images that occur when a visual sensation persists for a brief time even after the 13. original stimulus is removed are called The thin section of skin that tightly covers the opening into the middle part of the ear, just like a drum skin covers the opening in a drum is called the
+- 1. is the activation of receptors in the various sense organs. difference between two stimuli that is detectable 50 percent of the time.
+2. 3.
+The smallest amount of energy needed for a person to consciously detect a stimulus 50 percent of the time it is present is called 4.
+The process by why subliminal stimuli act upon the unconscious mind, influencing behavior is called is the tendency of the brain to stop attending to 5. constant, unchanging information.
+6. The tendency of sensory receptor cells to become less responsive to a stimulus that is unchanging 7.
+This refers to the purity of the color people see and it is called 8.
+The is a clear membrane that covers the surface of the eye; protects the eye and is the structure that focuses most of the light coming into the eye.
+9. The is another clear structure behind the iris, suspended by muscles; finishes the focusing process begun by the cornea.
+10. The visual sensory receptors found at the back of the retina, responsible for color vision and sharpness of vision are called the 11.
+The recovery of the eye's sensitivity to visual stimuli in light after exposure to darkness is called 12.
+The images that occur when a visual sensation persists for a brief time even after the original stimulus is removed are called 13.
+The thin section of skin that tightly covers the opening into the middle part of the ear, just like a drum skin covers the opening in a drum is called the 14.
+The bundle of axons from the hair cells in the inner ear; receives neural message from the organ of Corti in the 15.
+The term for the sensation of a taste is called .
+16. The sense of smell is called 17.
+The areas of the brain located just above the sinus cavity and just below the frontal lobes that receive information from the olfactory receptor cells are called 18.
+The body senses consisting of the skin senses, the kinesthetic sense, and the vestibular senses are called senses are called .
+19. The sense of the location of body parts in relation to the ground and each other is called the - 19.
+The sense of the location of body parts in relation to the ground and each other is called the - 20. is the method by which the sensations experienced at any given moment are interpreted and organized in some meaningful fashion. - 21.
+A Gestalt principle known as is the tendency to perceive objects, or figures, as existing on a background. - 22.
+The Gestalt principle of is the tendency to perceive objects that are close to each other as part of the same grouping.

-14. The bundle of axons from the hair cells in the inner ear; receives neural message from the 4 - organ of Corti in the The term for the sensation of a taste is called The sense of smell is called 17.
-The areas of the brain located just above the sinus cavity and just below the frontal lobes that receive information from the olfactory receptor cells are called 18 The body senses consisting of the skin senses, the kinesthetic sense, and the vestibular 19. senses are called The sense of the location of body parts in relation to the ground and each other is called the 20. is the method by which the sensations experienced at any given moment are interpreted and organized in some meaningful fashion. any given moment are interpreted and organized in some meaningful fashion.
-21. A Gestalt principle known as is the tendency to perceive objects, or figures, as existing on a background. tendency to perceive objects, or figures, as existing on a background.
-22. The Gestalt principle of is the tendency to perceive objects that are 22 close to each other as part of the same grouping. ∠3.
-The Gestalt principle of is the tendency to complete figures that are 24 incomplete.
-The ability to paragive the world in three dimensions is known as ∠ 4.
-The ability to perceive the world in three dimensions is known as 25 cues for perceiving depth based on one eye only.
-0. dad for perceiving deput based on one eye only.
+- 23. The Gestalt principle of is the tendency to complete figures that are incomplete. - 24.
+The ability to perceive the world in three dimensions is known as - 25. cues for perceiving depth based on one eye only.
+26. cues for perceiving depth based on both eyes. - 27. is the tendency to perceive things a certain way because previous experiences or expectations influence those perceptions.